-- The cream or patch must be applied 30 to 60 minutes before the vaccine.
+- The cream or patch must be applied 45 to 60 minutes before the bloodwork.
 Read the product instructions before using. - Follow the directions for the amount of cream to apply.
-This is based on your child's age and the product you are using. - The cream or patch should be placed on your child's upper arm where the vaccine will go.
+This is based on your child's age and the product you are using. - The cream or patch should be placed on the inside of BOTH elbows (do not rub the cream into the skin).
 You should avoid any areas of broken skin.